garage44/ca11/README.md

       node packages/sig11/service.js

-Restart the browser for the SSL certificate to be picked up and open [the webphone](https://dev.ca11.app).
-Call one of the SIP testnumbers in contacts to verify that the SIP stack works as expected.
+Restart the browser for the SSL certificate to be picked up and start the [softphone](https://dev.ca11.app).

+## Verification

+- Call one of the SIP testnumbers in Contacts to verify the SIP stack functionality.